Shreejit-D/Computer-Vision/Live-web-cam-filtering/Readme.md

 ## Introduction

 This project, *Real-Time Filtering*, focuses on implementing various filters (both built-in and user-defined) on frames captured from a video stream using OpenCV in C++.
-The project is structured into multiple tasks, each designed to deepen the understanding of OpenCV and its capabilities.
+The project is structured into multiple tasks, each designed to deepen the understanding of pixel based filtering from scratch.

 ## Features